 - Empathy and Dialogue: Empathy and Dialogue is a module which takes participants on a journey relating to ‘the other’.
 This personal and interpersonal journey requires the changemaker to suspend assumptions, biases, and judgement in order to better understand the mindset of collaborators, beneficiaries, and target stakeholders.
 However, the ultimate learning objective of this module is not to arrive at any figurative destination of empathetic dialogue, but rather, to experientially understand the challenges of true empathy and dialogue when navigating the complex myriad of wants, needs, and challenges that make up the daily lived experiences of those around us.

 Dates: 2020 dates and locations will be announced shortly.
 Please check back soon!

 Application deadline: Rolling, but space is very limited and we strongly advise applying early.

 We can discuss whether the best option is for you and your group to go through training at our location in Washington D.C. and what costs will therefore apply.
 If you would like us to come to you, please get in touch to discuss alternative rates of in-house training.

 We are committed to helping students attend regardless of their financial means.
 Every year we offer partial scholarships to approximately 40% of our class.
 Regardless of your socioeconomic circumstance, please do apply and we will be happy to discuss financial assistance as a way of enabling your participation in the program.

-AMP Global Youth has 15 years of experience empowering youth to understand and speak out about global issues.
+AMP Global Youth has over 15 years of experience empowering youth to understand and speak out about global issues.
 More than 100,000 students have participated in our various programs.
 Throughout the years, our global youth alumni have continued to engage with our rapidly growing network of global student leaders.